leofuturer/eDrops3/README.md

 `$ set APP_MYSQL_PASSWORD=password123`

 To do this in Windows (using Powershell):
-Note the leading dollar sign single quotes around the value.
+Note the leading dollar sign and single quotes around the value.
 `$ $env:ENV_VAR_NAME = 'VALUE'`
 `$ $env:APP_MYSQL_PASSWORD = 'password123'`